 There are over 100 medical and cosmetic uses for activated charcoal on the market today.
 It was only a matter of time before people considered AC as a treatment for mold.

 Often, mold growth begins deep within the structure, unseen to everyday residents.
 Eliminating the visible surface mold will only contribute to a more pleasing aesthetic.
-While the true mold infestation remains to wreak havoc on your health and home.
+At the same time, the actual mold infestation remains to wreak havoc on your health and home.
 Charcoal is extremely difficult to clean.
 It leaves behind a black or gray stain in its wake.

 Will Activated Charcoal Remove Mold?

 To end mold growth, you must attack at the source!
-Professional technicians, such as those licensed here at iMold, are who you should turn to.
-Our technicians are able to spot and identify thousands of strains of mold in the most complex cases.
-Without a total remediation of mold, the continual growth will be inevitable.
+Professional technicians, such as those licensed here at iMold, are who you should call.
+Our technicians can spot and identify thousands of strains of mold in the most complex cases.
+Without total remediation of mold, the continual growth will be inevitable.